 term rehabilitation, shifting their funding from Medi-Cal to Medicare, which is more lucrative.
 These facilities are under financial pressure to complete the course of rehabilitation and discharge patients within prescribed time frames.
 They may tend to emphasize rehabilitative activities at the expense of custodial care, or they may hurry discharge without the needed supports in place for the patient to transition home safely.
-In addition to complaints about poor care (feeding assistance, unanswered call bells, etc.) in rehabilitation facilities, the San Francisco Ombudsman Program, which
+In addition to complaints about poor care (feeding assistance, unanswered call bells, etc.) in rehabilitation facilities, the San Francisco Ombudsman Program, which population is older than

-Although San Francisco's population is older than California overall, the rate of long-term care beds is slightly lower than the state's, while the San Francisco occupancy rate is higher.
+HCSMP DRAFT: 10.8.13 Page

+Although San Francisco's

+California overall, the rate

+of long-term care beds is

+slightly lower than the

+state's, while the San

+Francisco occupancy rate

+is higher.

-^{} Occupancy Rate = (Patient Bed Days)/(Licensed Bed Days) x 100% investigates complaints of seniors in care, frequently responds to complaints about rights related to discharge planning.
+investigates complaints of seniors in care, frequently responds to complaints about rights related to discharge planning.